Kelantan: Culture

-Kelantan is known as the cradle of Malay culture based on the diverse cultural activities practised by Kelantanese.
+The culture of Kelantan has been influenced by Thai culture due to its location on the Thai border.
 Among the popular cultural practices are Dikir Barat, Wayang Kulit Kelantan, Wayang Kulit Melayu, Mak Yong, Menora, Main Puteri, Wau Bulan (kite-flying), Gasing (top-spinning), Silat, Tomoi, bird-singing competition and handicrafts.
 The unique Kelantan culture, Mak Yong is recognized by UNESCO.
 This ancient theatre form created by Malaysia's Malay communities combines acting, vocal and instrumental music, gestures and elaborate costumes.
 Specific to the villages of Kelantan in northwest Malaysia, where the tradition originated, Mak Yong is performed mainly as entertainment or for ritual purposes related to healing practices.

 Among the handicraft products that are songket, batik, silverware and mengkuang.
 The Kandis Resource Centre provides information on the Kelantanese wood carving.